alal9000/fuel_checker/README.md

 # Conclusion:

 I had a fun time with cs50w and with this project!
 In fact I have already been using the application in my daily life to fill up, I already have saved a lot of money with the fuel check app!
-I hope you like my project and thank you cs50w.
+I hope you like my project and thank you to Brian and cs50w.